Table of Contents

 You must create an engagement strategy that boasts high-quality communication.

-As well as this, you must use the data, analytics, and insights from your users to help you to learn which part of your app engagement strategy is working the best.
+As well as this, you must use the data, analytics, and insights from your users in a business dashboard to help you to learn which part of your app engagement strategy is working the best.

 App engagement is all about putting the user needs first.
 There’s no quick fix.
-It involves defining your essential app KPIs.
+It involves defining your essential app metrics and KPIs.
 Then creating an app communication strategy that is relevant to your mobile audience.

 What are the most common mobile app engagement metrics and KPIs?

 If you’re looking at how to improve your mobile app engagement, then you’ll be looking at developing these specific mobile application metrics.